Utica High School (Michigan): History

 The forerunner of Utica High School, the Utica Union School, opened in 1860.
 It was renamed Utica High School in 1900.
 The school was originally located within its namesake city of Utica, Michigan until 1955, when the construction of the current building was completed in Shelby Township.
 The former location is now home to Eppler Jr. High School.

 Utica High School was the district's original high school.
 It served as the sole high school until Henry Ford II, Stevenson, and Eisenhower High Schools opened in the late '60s and '70s.

 Demographics

-As of the 2020-2021 school year, the school had a total enrollment of 1,404.
+As of the 2020–2021 school year, the school had a total enrollment of 1,404.
 Of that, 84.3% were white, 4.7% were African American, 4.1% were Asian, 4.3% were Hispanic, 2.3% were multi-racial, 0.2% were native Hawaiian/Pacific Islander, and 0.1% were Native American.

 The gender distribution was evenly distributed between those male and female.

 Approximately 36% of the student body was considered economically disadvantaged, with 31% eligible to participate in the Free Lunch Program under the National School Lunch Act.

 Athletics

 Utica competes in the Macomb Area Conference.
-The football team plays their home games at Swinehart Field, which they share with crosstown rival Eisenhower.
+The football team plays their home games at Swinehart Field, which they share with crosstown rival Eisenhower High School.

-The school participates in a number of sports, including:
+The school participates in a number of sports: